devopstrainers1/Jenkins-Docker/README.md

 ### 5. Post-build Cleanup

-- After successfully pushing the Docker image to Docker Hub, this post-build stage removes the locally built Docker image to avoid cluttering the Jenkins server.
+- this post-build stage removes the locally built Docker image to avoid cluttering the Jenkins server.